fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_exponential.md

 Without argument the function returns a random sample from the standard exponential distribution `E(1)` with `lambda = 1`.

-With single argument, the function returns a random sample from the exponential distribution `E(lambda)`.
-For complex arguments, the real and imaginary parts are independent of each other.
+With a single argument, the function returns a random sample from the exponential distribution `E(lambda)`.
+For complex arguments, the real and imaginary parts are sampled independently of each other.

 With two arguments the function returns a rank one array of exponentially distributed random variates.